Venkatnvs/TwitTrends_Selenium/README.md

 ## How to Use 🖱️

-1. Enter your Twitter username and password in the provided fields.
+1. Enter your X username and password in the provided fields.
 2. Click the **Fetch Trends** button.
 3. Wait for the trends to load (loading animation displayed).
 4. View the trends along with the IP address and timestamp.